-We can even use time of day to shift our meditation practice.
+We can even use the time of day to shift our meditation practice.
 Morning meditation is powerful because it leverages the shifting moment of waking.
-We are in a mental state between consciousness and unconsciousness which changes how we perceive the world.
+We are in a mental state between consciousness and unconsciousness, which changes how we perceive the world.

 One reason in Taoism we don’t recommend using accelerants is it’s too easy to get dependent on the accelerant as a crutch which can permanently hobble your normal meditative practice.